ProfilePic

 6. Change your mortgage type

-Most adjustable-rate mortgages (ARMs) have an initial fixed-rate period and then the rate can adjust at specific intervals.
+Most adjustable-rate mortgages (ARMs) have an initial fixed-rate period, during which the rate can adjust at specific intervals.
 If your ARM is coming to the end of your fixed-rate period, you may want to consider refinancing to a fixed-rate mortgage to avoid unpredictable monthly payments.

-Here's a calculator that can you determine if refinancing your home can benefit you.
-Questions about whether refinancing your mortgage with NASB is a match made in heaven?
-Call us at 855-465-0753 and one of our experienced loan consultants will see how we can help meet your financial goals.
+Here's a calculator that can help you determine if refinancing your home can benefit you.
+Do you have questions about whether refinancing your mortgage with NASB is a match made in heaven?
+Call us at 888-661-1982, and one of our experienced loan consultants will see how we can help you meet your financial goals.